 Australian education system is flexible and offers a wide range of study options to international students.
 Australia is one of the most popular study destinations for Hong Kong students.
-According to statistics from the Australian Department of Education and Training, there were more than 16,000 student enrolments from Hong Kong as at September 2016.
+According to statistics from the Australian Department of Education and Training, there were around 17,500 student enrolments from Hong Kong as at October 2017.

 Australia provides international students with rigorous consumer protection, backed by national legislation Education Services for Overseas Students (ESOS).
 In addition, overseas students may be eligible for the Post-study Work Visa if they completed a Bachelors, Masters or Doctoral degree in Australia.